Traumatism/Stick/README.md

 Yes... the cute crab seduced me... but I am not quitting Python at all (at least now ^^): indeed, Stick uses Python 3 as a scripting language to write modules!

+Since I am a brain-dead kid without any imagination, module suggestions are welcome (open an issue, or tell me directly on Discord.
+For other social platforms see: https://traumatism.github.io/)

 ![](./assets/mindmap-b.png)

 ## Usage